On the offensive

 Asset life extensions

-Extending the useful life of an asset increases the value of the portfolio increases the number of years a portfolio generates income.
+Extending the useful life of an asset increases the number of years a portfolio generates income.

 In computing the discounted cash flows to arrive at the estimated value for each project, it is assumed that each asset has a terminal value of zero after an operational life of approximately 25 years from commissioning.